acmesecorg/rulinator/README.md

 `rulinator words.txt --prepend`

 Use the `-p` or `--passthough` option to include a passthough `:` rule at the top of the output file.

+To generate a rule file that appends or prepends a range of integers to an attack, use the `--integer-end` and optionally `--integer-start` parameters <br>
+`rulinator --integer-end 999 -p`